Mickey: Leaves me what?

-- We Named the Monkey Jack: In this dimension, "Rose" is the name of Jackie's Yorkshire terrier.
-The Doctor valiantly tries not to laugh.
+- We Named the Monkey "Jack": In our universe, Rose is the name of Jackie's daughter.
+In the parallel universe, "Rose" is the name of Jackie's Yorkshire terrier.
+The Doctor valiantly tries and fails at holding back his laughter.

-- The X of Y: "Rise of the Cybermen"
+- The X of Y: "Rise of the Cybermen".

 - Zeppelins from Another World: The first clue that this isn't their London comes in the form of London's airspace swarming with airships.